Skip to content

 • Best for "one OpenClaw instance maps to one OpenViking user identity"

-• resources can be shared inside the same account, while user and agent memory stay identity-scoped
+• resources can be shared inside the same account, while user memory stays user-scoped

 Why the OpenClaw plugin usually does not set account / user